JJ/hoborg/text/text.md

 I was there, looking up and down while strolling alongside the docks, minding my own business, which was precisely what I was looking for at that early moment of the day.
-I needed a hire, was looking to be hired for a fix for somebody who needed a quick mind and a strong pair of arms, and I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
+I needed a hire, was looking for a job for somebody who needed a quick mind and a strong pair of arms, but meanwhile I kept dodging the sun and keeping myself in the shade, because the sun made  my clothes too warm for comfort.
 What was it?
 Big Winter?
 Winter's younger brother?
-Can't tell, Rvfo Cuse or Rakko,  less so now that all months have changed their names to something that does not have gods or umpirators or unpopular names.
+Rvfo Cuse or Rakko,  can't tell,  even less so now that all months have changed their names and places to something that does not have gods or umpirators or unpopular names and reminds us of our brothers that were here before we arrived.
 But it's always little this or big that or whatever berry, so...
 It's Otowosk-rakko now, right?
 Otowoskuce, you say, Gummy?
-Can't be Ehole, no way, not so cold...
+Can't be Ehole, Captain no way, not so cold...
 Well, you see, people no longer know the month they are in.
 Not that most of us had ever cared, anyways.
 And not that I have a grudge with that, either.
 It's all for the greater good of the Republic, ain't it?
 Keeping capitalists names out of the Republic and